 Qualifying for R&D tax credit

 A perfect example of this is the research and development tax credit scheme the government currently operates.
-This is designed to give businesses who are working to research and develop things in the area of science or technology a refund of monies paid in this research.
-The great thing is that the research doesn’t even need to be a success to qualify – but it does need to meet certain criteria to do so.
+This is designed to give businesses who are taking a risk by attempting to resolve scientific or technological uncertainties, a refund of monies paid in this research.
+The great thing is that the research doesn’t even need to be a success to qualify, but it does need to meet certain criteria to do so.

 Again, businesses don’t need to do this alone.
-There are specialists such as Easy R&D who can look at the work done by the business and advise if it qualifies for the tax credit.
+Our Easy R&D specialists can look at the work done by the business and advise if it qualifies for the tax credit.
 If it does, you can claim for expenses such as materials used in the R&D and staff wages when working on these projects.
 Even a portion of utilities and other expenses can be claimed for and the repayment for small businesses is up to 33% of the qualifying R&D costs.

 Registering for VAT

 Another big decision that sometimes can affect a startup business in its first year is whether or not to register for VAT.
-Value Added Tax or VAT is charged on most goods and services in the UK and also on some imported from the EU and outside it.
+VAT is charged on most goods and services in the UK and also on some imported from the EU and outside it.
 Businesses making more than £85,000 automatically have to register for it.

 There are two main reasons to voluntarily register for VAT if your business doesn’t make this figure.
 One reason is if customers are predominantly other VAT registered businesses so it makes no real difference whether your business is VAT registered or not.
 The other is if you often find your business would be in a refund position and by registering, you can recoup this money from HMRC.